jaekwon/writings/atomone/utility_of_atone.md

 ensuring economic balance and long-term scalability, but PHOTONs cannot be converted back into ATONE tokens.

-AtomOne and Cosmos are "coopetative" just as peer validators are, and together we hope to fulfill the multi-hub vision as originally described for Cosmos and also as described later.
+AtomOne and Gaia are "coopetative" just as peer validators are, and together we hope to fulfill the multi-hub vision as originally described for Cosmos and also as described later.
 The multi-hub model is especially important to give users freedom of choice, to prevent centralization of the Cosmos, and to test